lucassenderski/gerenciador-tarefas/README.md

 {
-  "nome": "Estudar Spring Boot",
+        "nome": "Desenvolvimento da API",
-  "dataEntrega": "2025-09-01",
+        "responsavel": "Lucas 4758862",
-  "responsavel": "Lucas"
+        "dataEntrega": "12/12/2025"
 }

 Response
-Upon a successful request, the server will respond with a status code of 200 and a JSON object containing the following fields: id (integer): The unique identifier for the newly created task. nome (string): The name of the task. dataEntrega (string): The due date of the task. responsavel (string): The name of the person responsible for the task.
+Upon a successful request, the server will respond with a status code of 200 and a JSON object containing the following fields: id (integer): The unique identifier for the newly created task.
+This ID can be used for future reference to the task. nome (string): The name of the task as provided in the request. dataEntrega (string): The due date of the task as provided in the request. responsavel (string): The name of the person responsible for the task as provided in the request.

 Example Response:

 JSON

 {
-  "id": 0,
+  "id":11,
-  "nome": "",
+  "nome": "Desenvolvimento da API",
-  "dataEntrega": "",
+  "responsavel": "Lucas 4758862",
-  "responsavel": ""
+  "dataEntrega": "12/12/2025"
 }

 Notes
-Ensure that all required fields are provided in the request body.
+Ensure that all required fields are provided in the request body to avoid errors.
-The response will include the details of the created task, including its unique ID.
+The response will include the details of the created task, including its unique ID, which can be used for further operations such as updates or deletions.
-This endpoint is useful for task management applications where users can track their tasks and responsibilities.
+This endpoint is essential for managing tasks effectively, allowing users to add and track their responsibilities within the application.

 Update Task